 You don’t need a local anesthetic for this process, as the hygienist isn’t doing deep dental cleaning, only a surface cleaning of teeth above your gum line.
 After scraping away the plaque and checking the pockets between your teeth — the space between your teeth and gums — your dentist arrives for an inspection.

-He reviews your X-rays and checks your teeth, gums, and soft tissue.
-He feels your facial bones and asks you some questions about your dental habits and history.
+They reviews your X-rays and checks your teeth, gums, and soft tissue.
+They feel your facial bones and asks you some questions about your dental habits and history.
 If you’ve been keeping up with your oral hygiene, all you may need at this point is fluoride treatment and polishing.
 If, however, there’s evidence of periodontal disease, an infection, or something worse, you may need deep teeth cleaning.

 Usually, the reason for getting deep teeth cleaning is to clear away plaque and tartar that has found its way under your gum line.
 Plaque is the film that coats your teeth from leftover food.
 It attracts bacteria, which harden the plaque into tartar while producing acid that eats away at your tooth enamel.
 Tartar is difficult to remove, and it leads to more tooth decay, eventually forming a cavity.